Why is prompting hard? Understanding prompts on binary sequence predictors: BANDIT DECISION-MAKER

 which is also approximated on the evenly spaced grid for $\tau$.

-\subsection{Theoretically optimal prompts}
+\subsection{Theoretically Optimal Prompts}

-We find the theoretically optimal prompt on the Bayes predictor above using the following steps.
-We first estimate the return using $10^5$ Monte Carlo rollouts for each of the $2^16$, using the same sequence of random seeds for actions selection and reward outcomes.
-We then take the best 20 prompts with top 20 estimated return, and re-evaluate using $10^7$ Monte Carlo rollouts, using the same seed sequence for actions and rewards as above.
-We sort the prompts according to the return evaluated on $10^5$, and plot the return against the prompt rank in \cref{fig:bandit_prompt_index}.
+The theoretically optimal prompt on the Bayes predictor above are found using the following steps.
+We first estimate the return using $10^5$ Monte Carlo rollouts for each of the $2^{16}$ prompts, using the same sequence of random seeds for actions selection and reward outcomes.
+We then take the best 20 prompts with the top 20 estimated returns, and re-evaluate using $10^7$ Monte Carlo rollouts, using the same seed sequence for actions and rewards as above.
+We sort the prompts according to the return evaluated on $10^5$ rollouts, and plot the return against the prompt rank in \cref{fig:bandit_prompt_index}.
 In this case, we can see the loss ``landscape'' is very sharp, indicating that the optimal prompts should be reliably identified.

-These theoretically optimal prompts shown in \cref{fig:bandit} share the same pattern: try one arm and get no reward, then stick to the other arm and always get rewarded, except that the last reward may be missing.
+\paragraph{Why does the prompt look strange?} These theoretically optimal prompts shown in \cref{fig:bandit} share the same pattern: try one arm and get no reward, then stick to the other arm and always get rewarded, except that the last reward may be missing.
 It may be striking to see that sticking to the first rewarding arm is the optimal strategy.
-The explanation of such persistence relies on how different skill levels are generated by the pretraining distribution: the reward pattern indicates that the second chosen arm is highly rewarding, and persistence to the more rewarding arm implies that the skill factor $\tau$ is likely large, which is desirable as it promotes more TS-like decisions.
-In addition, the first unrewarded outcome induces posterior Beta$(1, 1+\tau)$, which is biased towards 0.
-Together with the constantly reward streak from the other arm, creating a posterior of Beta$(1+7\tau,1)$, choosing the rewarding arm is more likely if $\tau$ is large.
-Essentially, a large reward gap between the two Beta distributions helps the predictor identify $\tau$.
+The explanation of such persistence relies on how different skill levels are generated by the pretraining distribution: the reward pattern indicates that the second chosen arm is highly rewarding, and persistence to the more rewarding arm implies that the skill factor $\tau$ is likely large, which is desirable as it promotes more TS-like behavior.
+In addition, the first unrewarded outcome induces posterior Beta$(1, 1+\tau)$ over the reward probability on this arm, which is biased towards 0.
+The constantly rewarding streak from the other arm induces a posterior Beta$(1+7\tau,1)$ .
+Keep choosing the rewarding arm then indicates that $\tau$ is large.
+Essentially, a large \emph{reward gap} between the two Beta distributions helps the predictor identify $\tau$.
+The subtle interactions between the latent factor that we intend to manipulate $\tau$ and other latent factors (reward probabilities) resulted in the surprising prompts being in fact optimal.